VladislavTikh/TicTacToe/ProjectDocumentation/SoftwareRequirmentsSpecification (en).md

  5. [Analogues](#5) <br>

  ### 1. Introduction <a name="1"></a>
-There are plenty of mobile and desktop tictactoe applications that allow you to play with bots or human opponent.
-Regular tictactoe game is quite simple and doesn't require you to think about your moves a lot, all possilbe moves have already been calculated and game is in "Draw death" position right now.
-If both players play perfect game it inevitably ends up in draw.There is an upgrade of this well-known game that's called Ultimate(super) tic-tac-toe that requires much more attention and effort to win the game.
-It's hard to precalculate the outcome of the game and that brings new interest in gameplay.This gamemode poorly developed and existing applications don't provide appropriate comfort level.
-Web applications are full of advertising and have poor user experience.
+My project is a desktop application that allows users to play Ultimate Tic-Tac-Toe (upgrade of well-known tic-tac-toe game) game with possibility to save your perosnal data.
 Ultimate TicTacToe is the application with conventient interface and simple logic.

 ### 2. User Requirements <a name="2"></a>
 #### 2.1.
 Software Interfaces <a name="2.1"></a>